jackellenberger/emojme/README.md

   * _optional_: one of the following:
       1. `--top` will show the top $TOP emoji contributors
       1. `--user` will show statistics for $USER.
 Can accept multiple `--user` calls.
-  * _optional_: `--no-cache` will force a redownload of emoji adminlist.
+  * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.
 * `sync`
   * **requires** one of the following:
       1. at least **two** `--subdomain`/`--token` **auth pair**.
 Can accept more than two auth pairs.
       1. at least **one** `--src-subdomain`/`--src-token` auth pair and at least **one** `--dst-subdomain`/`--dst-token` auth pairs for "one way" syncing.
-  * _optional_: `--no-cache` will force a redownload of emoji adminlist.
+  * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.

 ## Output